matrix-org/matrix-rust-sdk/crates/matrix-sdk-crypto-nodejs/README.md

 1. Install Rust (latest) and NodeJS (latest LTS preferred).
 2. `npm install -g yarn@1` to ensure you have Yarn.
+3. `yarn install` to configure dependencies.
-3. `yarn rust:targets` to configure the targets.
+4. `yarn rust:targets` to configure the targets.
-4. `yarn build:release` for a release build. `yarn build:debug` for a debug build.
+5. `yarn build:release` for a release build. `yarn build:debug` for a debug build.
-5. `yarn build:ts` to build the TypeScript part.
+6. `yarn build:ts` to build the TypeScript part.

 Note that the output will not be capable of a publishable release, but will allow for local development in the case of a platform-specific binding not being available.
 Downstream projects